brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

         ns1.example.net.
 IN DNS 1 "."
         ns2.example.net.
 IN DNS 1 "." alpn=dot
         (plus A/AAAA records for these servers).

+The first parameter is the SvcPriority, which must be non-zero (zero indicates AliasForm SVCB record type).
+Note that it is possible to use different SvcPriority, directing resolvers to prefer non-DoT over DoT or vice versa.
+This would be appropriate based on the resolver's local policy, and potentially support mandatory use of DoT if present on any server in the NS RRset.

 ## DANE TLSA Records for ADoT